 You’ll want to get out of the lanes of traffic as best as possible, call 911, give them the information they need, and wait patiently for assistance.
 With traffic, it might take longer for help to come.
 If you’re having a health emergency, make sure to tell the 911 operator so they know it’s time-sensitive.

-Krzak Rundio Law Group Can Help You After a Traffic Accident
+Krzak Rundio Gorman, Injury Attorneys Can Help You After a Traffic Accident

 Traffic can make situations much worse, whether you’re in a rush or have no time limits—it’s stressful regardless.
 When that traffic leads to an accident, you could use legal help.
-At Krzak Rundio Law Group, our car accident lawyer is prepared to guide you every step of the way when filing a car accident claim.
+At Krzak Rundio Gorman, Injury Attorneys, our car accident lawyer is prepared to guide you every step of the way when filing a car accident claim.

 We understand how an accident can upend your life.
 That’s why we’re here to support you through your claim and get you justice.
 Contact our office today so we can schedule a free consultation.